BlockchainCommons/XID-Quickstart/tutorials/02-making-your-xid-verifiable.md

 ### Step 5: Publish Your XID

-You should now save the public version to a file.
+You should now save the public view to a file.

 ```
 # Save the public XID to a file